IDCS-NTUT/IDCS/README.md

 ## Data products
-Detections are serialized using `common.schemas.DetectionMsg`, which includes per-frame timestamps and normalized bounding boxes.
+Detections are serialized using `common.schemas.DetectionMsg`, which includes per-frame timestamps, normalized bounding boxes, and optional ranging metadata.
+Each `Box` exposes `distance_m` (meters) and `distance_src` (height/width/
+average) when known-size ranging is active, while the message-level fields `target_idx` and `target_distance_smoothed_m` surface the currently tracked target’s smoothed distance.
 Control integration adds `common.schemas.ControlCmd` (Jetson → PC rate commands) and `common.schemas.CamState` (PC → Jetson pose feedback) so both sides share a structured view of the gimbal state.
 Downstream consumers can subscribe to the